raspibolt/raspibolt/thundroid/thundroid_pt2.md

 * Make sure that `lncli` works by getting some node infos
    `$ lncli getinfo`

-#### Improve startup process
+### Improve startup process

-It takes a litte getting used to that everytime the LND daemon is restarted, you have to unlock the wallet again.
+It takes a litte getting used to the fact that the LND wallet needs to be manually unlocked everytime the LND daemon is restarted.
 This makes sense from a security perspective, as the wallet is encrypted and the key is not stored on the same machine.
-For reliable operations, however, this is not optimal, as you can easily recover LND after it restarts for some reason (crash or power outage), but it's stuck and cannot operate at all.
+For reliable operations, however, this is not optimal, as you can easily recover LND after it restarts for some reason (crash or power outage), but then it's stuck with a locked wallet and cannot operate at all.

-This is why we implement a script that automatically unlocks the wallet.
+This is why a script that automatically unlocks the wallet is helpful.
 The password is stored in a root-only directory as plaintext, so clearly not so secure, but for reasonable amounts this is a good middle-ground in my opinion.
 You can always decide to stick to manual unlocking, or implement a solution that unlocks the wallet from a remote machine.

 * As user "admin", create a new directory and save your LND wallet password [C] into a text file
   `$ sudo mkdir /etc/lnd`